*POSTPONED* SEMINAR on Artificial Intelligence and Human Rights: Utopia or Reality?

 14:30 to 15:45h Lunch Break by DIOMCOOP cooperative

-16h to 17:30h Predicting the future: Impact of predictive tools on vulnerable groups
+16h to 17:30h Predicting the future: predictive tools and segmented societies

 - Alba Molina, expert in technological social impact at Eticas Foundation